 Natural selection is an analytic truth.
 An analytic truth is a principle that can be proven to be true by the definitions of the words without having to perform an experiment.
 For example, consider the claim, “water is wet.”
 Do we need to do an experiment to test this claim?
 We could, but it would be unnecessary.
 We know that the claim must be true because of the definitions.
 ‘Wet’ is defined as “consisting of, containing, covered with, or soaked with liquid (such as water).”
 Water, by its very nature consists of liquid, and is therefore wet by definition.
 Of course, we could do an experiment to verify this.
 But we already know what the outcome will be.
 Since the criterion by which we measure “wetness” (consisting of liquid) is the same as the criterion for water (liquid H2O), any experiment must confirm that water is always wet.

 Likewise, natural selection can be proven to be true by the definition of the words.
-Namely, natural selection is the principle that organisms with traits best suited to their environment are more likely to survive than those organisms that have traits not suited to their environment.
+Namely, natural selection is the principle that organisms with traits best suited to their environment are more likely to survive and reproduce in greater numbers than those organisms that have traits not suited to their environment.
 But what constitutes traits that are well-suited to the environment?
-Obviously, traits that help an organism survive in a given environment are traits well-suited to that environment.
+Obviously, traits that help an organism survive and reproduce in a given environment are traits well-suited to that environment.

 So how do we measure whether an organism has suitable traits?
-We see whether or not it survives.
-And natural selection is the claim that those organisms with suitable traits (the survivors) are more likely to survive.
-We could perform an experiment to see if indeed those organisms with suitable traits (the survivors) are those that survive.
+We see whether or not it is able to survive and reproduce in greater numbers than its competitors.
+And natural selection is the claim that those organisms with suitable traits survive and reproduce in greater numbers.
+We could perform an experiment to see if indeed those organisms with suitable traits multiply in greater numbers than their competitors.
 But we already know what the outcome of that experiment would be.
-The criterion by which we measure suitable traits (survival) is exactly the same criterion by which we measure survival.
-It must be the case logically that the survivors are those that survive.
+The criterion by which we measure suitable traits (survival and reproduction in greater numbers) is exactly the same criterion by which we measure survival and reproduction in greater numbers.
 Therefore, to deny natural selection would be the same as denying that water is wet.
 It would be absurd.

 The Opposite of Evolution